-Yosef was born in Sanaa, Yemen, on June 14, 1929 to Rabbi Ezra and Naomi Korah.
+Yosef was born in Sanaa, Yemen, on June 14, 1929 to Rabbi Ezra and Naomi Korach.
 The family made aliyah in 1930 with three children, and nine more were born there.
 The father was on Tel Aviv Rabbinical Court, while the mother raised the dozen children and saw to the community’s needs.

-Yosef’s paternal grandfather, Rabbi Hayim Korah, was the Chief Rabbi of Yemen, bearing a letter of approbation from seventy local rabbis.
+Yosef’s paternal grandfather, Rabbi Hayim Korach, was the Chief Rabbi of Yemen, bearing a letter of approbation from seventy local rabbis.
 His maternal grandfather, Yosef Yitzhak HaLevi, was the rabbi of Tel Aviv’s Nordia neighborhood.